Resources for Research on Crisis Informatics Topics

 Dataset

-This resource provides read-to-use Python implementation of a number of neural network and non-neural network baesd classifiers for the classification of crisis-related Twitter data.
-Please cite the following paper, if you use this resource in your research.
+This resource provides a ready-to-use Python implementation of several neural network and non-neural network based classifiers for the classification of crisis-related Twitter data.
+Please cite the following paper if you use this resource in your research.

 Dat Tien Nguyen, Kamela Ali Al-Mannai, Shafiq Joty, Hassan Sajjad, Muhammad Imran, Prasenjit Mitra.
 Robust Classification of Crisis-Related Data on Social Networks using Convolutional Neural Networks.
 In Proceedings of the 11th International AAAI Conference on Web and Social Media (ICWSM), 2017, Montreal, Canada.